top of page

 Knowledge

-What is Philosophy ?
+What is Yoga Philosophy?

 Philosophy is a Greek word that means love (philo) of wisdom (sophia).
 But philosophy, the discipline, is found the world over.